lamps-wg/cmcbis/draft-ietf-lamps-rfc5274bis.md

 content encryption algorithm for EnvelopedData; (see {{CMS-AES}}).
 Other content encryption algorithms MAY be implemented.

-All entities MUST support Advanced Encryption Standard (AES) as the content encryption algorithm for AuthEnvelopedData; (see {{CMS-AES-AE}}).
+All entities MUST support AES-Galois/Counter Mode (GCM) as the authenticated content encryption algorithm for AuthEnvelopedData; (see {{CMS-AES-AE}}).
+They MUST also support a 12 octet nonce size and a 12 octet integrity check value (ICV) length.
 Other content encryption algorithms MAY be implemented.

 All entities MUST support RSA as a key transport algorithm for EnvelopedData and AuthEnvelopedData; (see {{CMS-ALG2}}).
 Other key